 If it is out of hours (after 5pm) we would suggest contacting your local council’s out of hours service for emergency accommodation.
 Shelter has a guide on how to do this HERE.

-Our Shelter opened in 2017 and is an identity responsive service for the LGBTIQ+ Community in London.
+Our Shelter opened in 2017 as a winter night shelter.
+This is the first of its kind crisis shelter service for the LGBTIQ+ Community in London.
 This service was initially crowdfunded for by London’s LGBTIQ+ Community during Pride 2017.
-It has been funded by the GLA since 2018.
+It has been funded by the GLA since reopening into a year round crisis shelter in 2018.

 It’s not like in the films – you don’t need to pay or queue up each night to get in.
 Everyone has their own room and a proper bed.
 We have support workers on site throughout the day.
 We have activities like walking groups, photography and meditation.
 It’s always been a low drama community space.

-Our Emergency Hotel and Outreach service was initially funded by the LGBTIQ+ Community in 2020 in response to the COVID-19 pandemic.
-Winter 2021/22 and Winter 2022/23 has been funded by the Winter Transformation Fund.
+Emergency Hotel and housing advocacy: This was initially funded by the LGBTIQ+ Community in 2020 and 2021 in response to the COVID-19 pandemic and was funded by MHCLG over winter 2022/23.
+The LGBTIQ+ Centre advocacy team has been funded by MHCLG since Winter 2022.

-We now have an Outreach Service in Westminster commissioned by Westminster Council.
-Please contact Lee@lgbtiqoutside.org if you would like to find out more about this service.
+Since 2023 we have delivered an Outreach service in Westminster commissioned by Westminster Council.
+If you are homeless or at risk of homelessness in Westminster please contact Lee@lgbtiqoutside.org to find out more about this service.